Medal game

 Medal games (メダルゲーム, medaru gēmu) are a type of arcade game commonly found in amusement arcades and casinos, especially in Japan.
 In order to play a medal game, a customer must first exchange their cash into medals (metal coins, much like an arcade token).
 The rate of medals versus cash varies from arcade to arcade, but usually the cheapest range is from ¥300 all the way up to ¥10,000.

 While many of the medal games simulate gambling, the medals cannot be traded back into cash, but only used to play more games, or exchanged (via paper tickets) for prizes.

-Japan has put a new law into effect on 25 September 2025 aimed at addressing gambling addiction, with notable provisions including a ban on online gambling advertisements and a halt on launching new online casinos.

 There are many types of medal games, but the two most popular are the gambling type and the pusher game type.
-Medal games, similar to pachinko, are a way to simulate the questionable thrill of gambling in a country with restrictive gambling laws.
+Medal games, similar to pachinko, are a way to simulate the experience of gambling in a country with restrictive gambling laws.

 Gambling type

 One major category of medal games replicates casino-style games: examples include electro-mechanical roulette tables, video poker, video blackjack, slot machines and video horse racing lounges.
 These are often set up in a quite lavish lounge set up, each player has a personal screen, often with a padded chair, an ashtray, and cupholders.
 All of these personal seats are in front of a large screen displaying the virtual horse race.